-ENGL& 235 [C] 5 credits Technical Writing
+ENGL&235 [C] 5 credits Technical Writing

-Refines the writing process from ENGL& 101 through technical and professional writing.
-Emphasizes print and electronic sources, logic, avoiding plagiarism, documentation, addressing multiple audiences, oral presentation.
-Students must earn a grade of "C" (2.0) or better to apply this course to the Writing Skills requirement for AAS, AST or DTA.
-Prerequisites: ENGL& 101 with a grade of "C" (2.0) or better.
+Focuses on communicating technical information.
+Emphasis is on audience analysis, clear writing style, visual information displays, document design, and ethics in technical writing.
+Computer use required.
+Students must earn a grade of "C" (2.0) or better to apply this course to the Writing Skills requirement for AAS, AST, or DTA.
+Prerequisites: ENGL&101 with a grade of "C" (2.0) or better.